petershin/liferay-learn/docs/analytics-cloud/latest/en/reference/metrics-description.md

 ## Audience - Downloaded Segments

 This is the top segments who downloaded the document or media.
-Each bar in the chart shows the total number of individuals that downloaded the document or media who are part of that segment.
+Each bar in the chart shows the total number of individuals part of that segment that downloaded the document or media.
 The bar also gives a value of what percent of the known individuals who downloaded the document or media are part of that segment.
-For a given time range, the percentage is calculated as,
+For a given time range, the percentage is calculated as

 ```
 (The number of individuals that are part of that segment who downloaded the document or media) ÷ (The total number of known individuals who downloaded that document or media) * 100